Kamoto-AI/kamoto-ai-nodejs-library/README.md

 ## Usage

-The package needs to be configured with your account's API Key and the Personality ID which you get from the Kamoto.AI platform.
+The package needs to be configured with your account's API Key and the Personality ID which you get from the Kamoto.AI dashboard.
+Please visit [Kamoto.AI Dashboard](https://app.kamoto.ai/dashboard) to get your API key & Personality/Character ID.

 ```javascript
 const KamotoClient = require('kamotoai');